Craiova

 Eight villages are administered by the city: Făcăi, Mofleni, Popoveni, Șimnicu de Jos, Cernele, Cernelele de Sus, Izvoru Rece, and Rovine.
 The last four were a separate commune called Cernele until 1996, when they were merged into the city.

 Etymology and names

-There are two possible etymologies for Craiova: Old Slavonic kral ("king"), which has been borrowed in Romania as crai and Slavonic krajina ("border" or "edge").
+There are two possible etymologies for Craiova: Old Slavonic kral ("king"), which has been borrowed in Romania as crai, and Slavonic krajina ("border" or "edge").
 Since no source prior to 1475 mentions the city, it is impossible to tell which of the two words is the real etymology.
-The name is probably of Bulgarian origin, due to historical autochthonous minorities in the area.